froxlor/Froxlor/.github/CONTRIBUTING.md

-Before you start working on a PR, contact us via IRC in #froxlor on Freenode or the forum at https://forum.froxlor.org to get a clue whether someone else isn't already working on it or if we don't want to invest the effort in favour of working on Froxlor 2.0.
+Before you start working on a PR, contact us via IRC in #froxlor on Freenode or the forum at https://forum.froxlor.org to get a clue whether someone else isn't already working on it or if we don not want/need this certain change.
-Of course, bug fixes are always welcome.
+Of course, bugfixes are always welcome.
 However, at this stage of the 0.9.x branch, we are not looking for new features or refactoring, especially not the kind which requires changes to a lot of files.
-Currently, we are working on a complete re-write, which, at this point in time, is not yet public to keep delays due to discussions about internal details to a minimum.
+Please focus on our API based version 0.10.x (current master).